TornikeEn/Optio-banners/README.md

 ## Acces Token

 JSON Web Token is already setted.
-If the project will be crashed because of expired token, you should set a new token value to the variable `userToken`  in `jwt-interceptor.ts` file.
+If the project will be crashed because of expired token, you should assign a new token value to the variable `userToken`  in `jwt-interceptor.ts` file.
 File path: `src/app/shared/interceptors/jwt-interceptor.ts`